Tender and juicy with a simple and quick homemade sauce, this dairy-free Healthy Meatball Recipe is big on flavor, but

 - Optional: 2.5 cups fresh baby spinach or 1 ¼ cup frozen chopped spinach

 - Combine all the meatball ingredients in a large mixing bowl.
 Using your hands or a wooden spoon, lightly the meatball meat together until all the ingredients are combined.

-- In a medium-size mixing bowl, combine the tomatoes through salt and stir with a rubber scraper or spatula until the seasonings are mixed in.
+- In a medium-size mixing bowl, combine the tomatoes through salt and stir with a rubber scraper or spatula until combined.

 - Heat a 12" non-stick skillet over medium-high heat.
 Add in the oil and heat it up until it sputters when flicked with water.

 - Add the meatballs to the pan and saute for 8-10 minutes, or until browned on the outside, turning every 2 minutes or so.

 - Add in the tomato sauce mixture.
-Bring the pan to a boil then reduce the heat to medium and simmer for 20-22 minutes, or until the sauce has reduced a bit and turned a deeper color red, stirring gently every few minutes or so (being careful not to mush up the meatballs).
+Bring the sauce to a boil and then reduce the heat to medium and simmer for 20-22 minutes, or until the sauce has reduced a bit and turned a deeper color red, stirring gently every few minutes or so (being careful not to smash the meatballs).

 - Optional: add in the spinach and simmer for 1-3 more minutes over medium, stirring somewhat frequently until the spinach has wilted (if fresh) or heated through (if frozen).

-- Serve hot over pasta, on a toasted sandwich, or on their own and enjoy!
+- Serve the meatballs hot over pasta, on a toasted sandwich, or on their own and enjoy!